Shuhua-Group/CAMer/inst/doc/intro.md

 ## Draw Conclusions on Best Model(s)

-The function `conclude.model()` can draw conclusions on which models are the significantly best ones.
+The function `conclude.model()` can draw conclusions on which models are the significantly best ones and find their estimated time intervals/points.
 It takes a "CAM" class object or its summary table as input:

 ```r